MicroEJ/Kernel-GREEN/README.md

 This approach allows for fetching the VEE Port sources from a MicroEJ repository.
 By default the MicroEJ SDK is configured to fetch VEE Ports from the [Developer Repository](https://docs.microej.com/en/latest/SDKUserGuide/repository.html#developer-repository).

 In order to declare the VEE Port dependency, set the organization, name and version in the [module.properties](./module.properties) file.
-By default the VEE Port for _STMicroelectronics STM32F7508-DK Discovery Kit_ with the STM32CubeIDE / GCC C toolchain is selected as the target VEE Port.

 For the VEE Port dependency to be resolved in the workspace, add the aforementioned properties file to the _Ant_ runtime by following the below steps.
 - Open `Window` > `Preferences`.